Cooops/Comp-Sci-Fundamentals/README.md

 ### Summary

 ---
 Web frameworks assist developers by abstracting away low-level processes and providing libraries with modules that will aid in the development of a web application.
-They are meant to aid you in both quickly scaffolding an application and in managing automate away a lot of overhead services, but keep in mind that they with the "batteries-included" approach they can come with a tightly coupled internal set of packages or modules that may not be efficient for what you are trying to achieve.
+They are meant to aid you in both quickly scaffolding an application and in managing automate away a lot of overhead services, but keep in mind that those with the "batteries-included" approach can come with a tightly coupled internal set of packages or modules that may not be efficient for what you are trying to achieve.

 </details>